farolfo/github-recruiter/README.md

 You can see the work in progress here in http://farolfo.github.io/github-recruiter

+###TODO
+* fixing style
+* Building backend API in Mule
+* Integratino with jobvite
+* About page
+* User ranking (get a way to valuate a _commit_, contributions to opensource projects and rank users) !!!!!!!

 ## Notice

 All trademarks, service marks, and copyrights are property of their respective owners.
 GitHub® is a registered trademark of the GitHub Inc.